Michael Paré

 Michael Kevin Paré (born October 9, 1958) is an American actor.
-He is best known for his roles in the films Eddie and the Cruisers (1983), Streets of Fire (1984), and The Philadelphia Experiment (1984), and on the series Starhunter (2000-2004).
+He is best known for his roles in the films Eddie and the Cruisers (1983), Streets of Fire (1984), and The Philadelphia Experiment (1984), and on the series Houston Knights (1987–1988).

 Early life

 Paré was born in Brooklyn, New York, the son of Joan and Francis Paré, who owned print shops.
 He has six sisters and three brothers.
 Paré's father was of French-Canadian ancestry.
 His father died from leukemia when Paré was five, leaving his mother to raise the large family of children.

-Growing up Paré was a fan of James Dean, Marlon Brando, Montgomery Clift, Paul Newman, and Robert Mitchum, and felt he was "a kindred spirit" to them.
+Growing up, Paré was a fan of James Dean, Marlon Brando, Montgomery Clift, Paul Newman, and Robert Mitchum, and felt he was "a kindred spirit" to them.
 He was working as a chef in New York City when he met talent agent Yvette Bikoff, who convinced him to try acting.
 In the early 1980s, he studied acting under Uta Hagen.
 He shot a series of television commercials in Japan.

-He also worked as a model.
-In August 1987, he appeared on the cover of the first issue of Men's Fitness.
-In 2017, it was ranked among Men's Journals thirty best magazine covers.
+In August 1987, noted for his physique in his macho roles in The Greatest American Hero, Eddie and the Cruisers and Streets of Fire, Paré was chosen as the cover model for the first issue of Men's Fitness.
+The magazine was folded into Men's Journal in 2017; in 2018, Men's Journal ranked Paré's as the No. 1 cover in the former magazine's more than 300-issue history.